whl1729/note/computer/rust/trpl/04_understanding_ownership.md

 5. A reference’s scope starts from where it is introduced and continues through the last time that reference is used.

+6. The Rules of References
+    - At any given time, you can have either one mutable reference or any number of immutable references.
+    - References must always be valid.

 ### 4.3 The Slice Type

 1. Question: Can we get substring in a non-reference way?